 for

 has a vanishing first variation at the basic state \eqref{eq:BS}.
 Its second variation,

 Higher-order variations of \eqref{eq:HI} vanish, so \eqref{eq:d2HI} is an exact, fully nonlinear conservation law.
 However, it is at most positive semidefinite and provided that $\alpha = 0$.
-Thus the new conservation laws \eqref{eq:I} are not useful to make an a-priori assessment about the stability of the basic state \eqref{eq:BS}, at least using Arnold's method.
+Thus the conservation laws \eqref{eq:I} are not useful to make an \emph{a priori} assessment about the stability of the basic state \eqref{eq:BS}, at least using Arnold's method.